gameproxy/gameproxy.github.io/help/articles/0002-howToReportAGame.md

 ## GameProxy Supported File Types
 #### Sebastian Doe
-* First Published: 31st October 2018
+* First Published: 1st November 2018
-* Last Updated: 31st October 2018
+* Last Updated: 1st November 2018

-GameProxy will auto-recognise file types when you add the link to the upload link box.
-These are the following file types that you can currently upload to GameProxy (we're always working on more):

-* Flash Files (*.swf)
-* GameBoy Advanced Files (*.gba)
-* Nintendo 64 Files (*.z64)
+If you would like to report a game on GameProxy, you can click on the link at the bottom of every page or click [here](https://gameproxy.github.io/report.html)